ubcaccs/ubcaccs/docs/README.md

 ![](homepage.png)
+UBC AccessCS is a community dedicated to creating a welcoming space in UBC's Computer Science department for everyone!
 This is the club's official website, built with Vue.js for the frontend and Craft CMS as a headless backend.
 It provides information about the club, events, members, and more.

 ## Features
 - Dynamic content with Craft CMS